letmewin22/emotion-form/README.md

 ```

 ##### maxlength
-Along with this, you can use a countdown counter
+Along with this, you can use a countdown counter.

 Textareas will auto resize to the text inside.
 ```
     <div class="input-container form__input-container">